CityNet: A Comprehensive Multi-Modal Urban Dataset for Advanced Research in Urban Computing: Machine learning applications

 \subsection{Spatio-temporal Predictions}

-Spatio-temporal predictions are common and important tasks in smart city.
-Given the data in CityNet, we provide benchmarks for two typical spatio-temporal prediction tasks, including the taxi service prediction tasks in Section \ref{sec:taxi}, and the traffic speed prediction task in Appendix \ref{app:traffic_speed_pred}.
+Spatio-temporal predictions of taxi mobility services are crucial tasks in the context of smart cities.
+Leveraging the data available in CityNet, we present benchmark results for two typical spatio-temporal prediction tasks.

-\subsubsection{Taxi Service Prediction}
+\subsubsection{Taxi service prediction}

-We investigate the taxi service prediction task \cite{zhang2017deep,geng2019spatiotemporal}, including flow and demand-supply prediction\footnote{As stated in Sec. \ref{sec:architecture}, we use pickup and idle driving as proxies for demand and supply.}.
+Our investigation focuses on the taxi service prediction task, encompassing both taxi flow \cite{zhang2017deep}, and demand-supply \cite{geng2019spatiotemporal} prediction\footnote{As previously stated in Sec. \ref{sec:architecture}, we utilize pickup and idle driving as proxies for demand and supply, respectively.}. \paragraph{Problem Formulation} Our approach to the taxi service prediction problem involves formulating it as a prediction function $f_c$, with the objective of achieving the lowest possible prediction error over future timestamps:

-\paragraph{Problem Formulation}We formulate the taxi service prediction problem as learning a \textbf{single-step} prediction function $f_c$ that achieves the lowest prediction error over future timestamps:
+where $\mathbf{x}_c^*$ refers to the spatio-temporal tensor to be predicted, which may include variables such as inflow, outflow, pickup, number of idle vehicles, etc. The error function, denoted as $error$, may take the form of RMSE or MAE, among others.
+We consider two distinct settings: the single-task and multi-task settings.
+In the single-task setting, $\mathbf{x}_c^*$ represents individual spatio-temporal tensors (e.g., in/outflow) while in the multi-task setting, it refers to stacked spatio-temporal tensors.
+Namely,

-where $\mathbf{x}_c^*$ stands for the spatio-temporal tensor to predict, and $error$ denotes some error function, such as RMSE or MAE.
-We introduce two settings, the single-task and multi-task settings, where $\mathbf{x}_c^*$ denotes individual spatio-temporal tensors (e.g. in/outflow) for the single-task setting, and the stacked spatio-temporal tensors $ \mathbf{x}_c^{joint} = \mathrm{STACK}\left(\left[\mathbf{x}_c^{in}, \mathbf{x}_c^{out}, \mathbf{x}_c^{pickup}, \mathbf{x}_c^{idle}\right]\right) $ for the multi-task setting.
-In other words, we achieve multi-task learning for multiple taxi service predictions through direct weight sharing.
-We set the input as $L=5$ closest temporal observations (i.e., 2.5 hours)\footnote{For pickup and idle driving datasets, we aggregate 10-minute timestamps into 30-minute timestamps, and use the aggregated tensors for prediction. }.
+for the multi-task setting.
+To achieve multi-task learning for taxi service predictions, we employ direct weight sharing.
+We set the input length, denoted as $L$, to 5, which corresponds to a duration of 2.5 hours. \footnote{It is worth noting that for the pickup and idle driving datasets, we aggregate 10-minute timestamps into 30-minute timestamps and use the resulting aggregated tensors for prediction.}